Wenger quits Arsenal — Nigeria Today

 Wenger quits Arsenal

-Arsenal’s longest serving manager, Arsene Wenger, has confirmed he will leave the club at the end of this season.
+Arsenal boss Arsene Wenger has confirmed that he will step down at the end of the season, ending a 22-year spell in charge of the Gunners.

-Wenger revealed this in a statement published on the club’s official website on Friday morning.
+The 68-year-old has struggled in recent years to keep Arsenal in contention for major honours, and that has led to intense criticism from sections of supporters seeking a change.

-It reads: “After a careful consideration and following discussions with the club, I feel it is the right time for me to step down at the end of the season.
+Having won three Premier League titles, seven FA Cups and having done the Double in 1998 and 2002, the veteran tactician leaves a legacy behind in north London, and has undoubtedly established himself as a legend at Arsenal for all that he has done after arriving in 1996.

 Do you have something awesome to share with the world?
 Click here to share